LordRusk/goscrape/readme.md

-# Simple 4chan image scraper written in GO
+# Simple and efficient 4chan media scraper written in GO
-Simple 4chan scraper written in go that supports multiple treads and custom download directories.
+Goscrape is a very simple and efficient 4chan media scraper written in go that supports multiple treads, custom download directories, and more!

 ## How to install
 `go get -u github.com/lordrusk/goscrape`